gioxx/IntuneWinAppUtilGUI/README.md

 ---

+## 🐞 Known Issues

+### Emoji rendering on Windows 10 (and earlier versions)

+The graphical interface makes use of emojis (such as ✅, 🚀, 🔧, etc.) to improve visual feedback and usability.
+**On Windows 10** (also 8.1 and 7), some emojis might not be displayed correctly due to limited font support in the system’s default rendering engine.
+You may see missing characters or fallback symbols instead. **On Windows 11**, emoji rendering is fully supported and works as expected.

+> [!IMPORTANT]
+> This is only a cosmetic issue.
+The script and tool functionality are not affected in any way.
+Everything will continue to work normally on both Windows 10 and Windows 11.

+---

 ## 🤝 Contributions

 Pull requests and issues are welcome.
 If you have an improvement idea, feel free to open a discussion or PR!